TurboPack/SynEdit/Doc/Multi-caret.md

 Changes to the active selection are synched with the Selections object in DecPaintLock when FPaintLock drops to 0.

-### New and removed commands
+### New and removed options and commands

-Everything that relates to the old selection mode has been removed including the commands ecSelectNormal, ecSelectLine and ecSelectColumn.
+Everything that relates to the old selection mode has been removed including the option eoAltSetsColumnMode and the commands ecSelectNormal, ecSelectLine and ecSelectColumn.

 The Following new commands have been added:
 ```pascal